-If you’re going to use a belly band, make sure you only wear it for around two to three hours at a time.
+If you’re going to use a belly band on your lower belly, make sure you only wear it for around two to three hours at a time.
 This will help to prevent circulation issues as well as dependence on the band.

 When your body becomes too dependent on the belly band, you’ll start to overcompensate by overusing other parts of your body which can lead to soreness or injury.

 Check out this easy-to-use belly band if you want to give it a try!